chetnashah/algonotes/BinaryTrees/BinarySearchTrees/ConstructingBinarySearchTrees.md

         }
         int root = preorder[rootIdx];// capture root node for current index, points to current item to be considered

+        // root inspection against parent enforced bounds
-        if(root < lower_bound || root > upper_bound) { // early return on bounds, no point looking to insert in this interval
+        // early return on bounds, no point looking to insert in this interval
+        // place null and let the remaining backtrack happen in the callstack if(root < lower_bound || root > upper_bound) {
             return null;
         }

-        // note this sequence is important
+        // Now it is ok to place node given parent enforced bounds
         // we can place node, since bounds are fine, so increment and consider as done ++rootIdx; // shared ref, we increment to next item before left/right tree creation

-        // we create children before create root, attach them
+        // we create children before create root (while giving them bound restrictions) -
         // we give rootIdx to be correctly be placed in both lower, greater intervals,
         // if they will be within bounds, they will be picked up or else return null
         // we try placing in left child first because that is how preorder traversal is created.